 This is a one way walk that starts by taking the steam train from Pickering and walking back from Levisham.
 The walk starts in the moors and returns via the woods and farmland of this attractive area.

 Any walk that starts with a ride on a steam train has to be recommended.
-This is undoubtedly the case on the 7 mile return walk from the pretty village of Levisham to Pickering.
-Much of the walk does pass through some quite dense woodland that lies on the banks of the river but it is very pleasant and varied woodland, unlike Dalby Forest a few miles to the east.
+This is undoubtedly the case on the seven mile return walk from the pretty village of Levisham to Pickering.
+Much of the walk does pass through some quite dense woodland that lies on the banks of the river.
+However it is very pleasant and varied woodland, unlike Dalby Forest a few miles to the east.
 My favourite section of the walk is south of Levisham on the opposite side of a the narrow valley of Rowl Wood.
 Here the views are excellent, the ruins of the attractive parish church of St Marys are interesting and it is easy to slip in to a bygone age.
+Peace and tranquility abound.

 For those with the energy extend the trip by getting off at Newtondale Halt and starting the walk via the Hole of Horcum.
-It is about 3 miles extra picking up the the main walk at Levisham.
+It is about three miles extra picking up this walk at Levisham.
 Refer to the Hole of Horcum walk for the extra three miles.

-From Easter to end of October the steam train from Pickering is regular and take 20 minutes to Levisham.
+From Easter to end of October the steam train from Pickering is regular and takes twenty minutes to Levisham.

 If for whatever reason the route is closed off the public footpath continues above the woods after a short steep climb.
 It drops back down after a mile.

 Your email address will not be published.
 Required fields are marked *